frank26080115/Bones-3D-Printer/ordered_lessons/lesson10a.md

 Go up and down repeatedly, and tighten slightly repeatedly, until the motion is smooth and the screws are completely tight.
 The bed shouldn't wobble.
 If it does seem like it could wobble, then move one of the Z axis linear rods a very slight amount (loosening the screws very slightly too) to give it more pre-load, then tighten it down. **Keep making adjustments** until you are completely happy with the smoothness and stability of the bed movement.

 The leadscrew should not bend too much.
 It is **allowed to bend slightly**, just not too much.
 What we said about **elastic deformation** applies here.
+If the leadscrew and lead-nut is misaligned too much in the front-to-back direction, you can use a drill bit to enlarge all of the 3mm holes in the 3D printed pieces.
+Larger holes (or slots) would give both the lead-nut and stepper motor a little bit more wiggle room so that they can be aligned before tightening them down again.

 Tighten down all the parts on the fork lift now.
 Make sure the limit switch actuator is positioned correctly so that it can activate the limit switch beneath it.